aspose-cells/Aspose.Cells-Doc-md/english/java/plugins/aspose-cells-java-for-php/php-programmers-guide/working-with-worksheets-in-php/display-features-in-php/hide-or-unhide-a-worksheet-in-php/_index.md

 ---
-title: Hide or Unhide a Worksheet in Php
+title: Hide or Unhide a Worksheet in PHP
 type: docs
 weight: 50
 url: /java/hide-or-unhide-a-worksheet-in-php/